 - Through the Pleiades Cluster: Another method, if Orion is not visible yet, to spot Taurus is by identifying the famous Pleiades star cluster, sometimes known as the Seven Sisters or Subaru cluster.
 This small and compact cluster of stars, resembling a tiny dipper, is a part of Taurus and is located to the northwest of Aldebaran and the Hyades.
 The Pleiades are visible to the naked eye almost anywhere but the most light-polluted city centers.

-What to See in the Taurus Constellation
+What to See in the Taurus

-Important Taurus Constellation Stars
+Important Stars in Taurus Constellation

 Aldebaran, ranking as the 14th brightest star in our night sky, holds an illustrious history.
 It’s been revered by diverse civilizations for millennia and is deeply rooted in legend.
-For instance, the indigenous Seri people of Mexico perceived Aldebaran as illuminating seven women during childbirth, symbolized by the nearby Pleiades cluster, or what the Zuni people fondly refer to as the “Seed Stars”.
-Moreover, the Seri designated the lunar month aligned with October in Aldebaran’s honor.

 Aldebaran emanates a vibrant orange hue when observed with the unaided eye.
 This vividness inspired the Greeks to perceive it as the Bull’s fiery eye.
 Scientifically, Aldebaran is a colossal K-type red giant star, dwarfing our Sun at approximately 45 times its size and shining 500 times brighter, but in fact, it is a preview of our Sun’s future.
 Aldebaran is just 16% more massive than the Sun and is going through the same red giant stage our star will start in about a billion years from now.
 Aldebaran is about 1.5 billion years older than our Sun, and thus it became a proper red giant fairly recently.
 Its diameter currently stretches as far as the orbit of Mercury, and it will one day grow to as far out as Mars orbits the Sun shortly before it puffs away into a planetary nebula.